December 9, 1902– Margaret Hamilton

 Hamilton was one of those working actors who took roles wherever she could find them.
 She continued to find work in television doing daytime soap operas and prime time series, including a stint as Hester Frump, Morticia Addams’ mother on The Addams Family.
 (1965–68).

 Hamilton eventually returned to the Broadway stage where she began her career.
 She had a supporting role in one of my favorite forgotten musicals, Goldilocks (1958), opposite Don Ameche and Elaine Stritch.
 She was in a popular revival of Show Boat (1966), plus she was Aunt Eller in Oklahoma!
 (1968) at Lincoln Center.
 I saw Hamilton in her final stage role as Madame Armfeldt in Stephen Sondheim‘s musical A Little Night Music.

 Hamilton loved kids.
 She was a teacher before her acting career, and she was an advocate for causes protecting children and animals.
 During her Hollywood years, Hamilton served on the Beverly Hills School Board.

-Hamilton lived in NYC for most of her adult life.
+Hamilton lived in New York City for most of her later life.
 She had an apartment in my most very favorite of NYC neighborhoods, Gramercy Park, in a building where she had actor James Cagney as a neighbor.
 She took her final curtain call in 1985.
-She was 82-years-old when she left this world.
+She was 82 years old when she left this world.
 Hamilton’s Wicked Witch Of The West scared a lot of kids through the decades, but in real life, she seemed to have been a real sweetheart.